Hospitals & Asylums

 unemployed people suffering from mental illness, the diagnosis of mental

-Should the MIRROR be broken, community re-investment of the hospital shall be
+MIRROR be broken, community re-investment of the hospital shall be locally

-pursuant to District of Columbia Mental Health System statute, as codified for
+District of Columbia Mental Health System statute, as codified for St.

-St. Elizabeth’s Hospital under 24USC(4)III§225.
-This Act establishes in the federal government
+Elizabeth’s Hospital under 24USC(4)III§225.
+This Act establishes in the federal

-a Social Work Administration (SWA) to supersede the Substance Abuse Mental
+government a Social Work Administration (SWA) to supersede the Substance Abuse

 This Act abolishes civil commitment, judge enforced medication and